-Non-current other receivables and current other receivables balance represent advances to related companies which are unsecured, interest free and repayable on demand.
+Amount due from related companies represents advances which are unsecured, interest free and repayable on demand.

-Credit terms of trade receivables of the Company vary from 30 to 60 days (2019: 30 to 60 days).
+Credit terms of trade receivables of the Company vary from 30 to 60 days (2022: 30 to 60 days).
 Other credit terms are assessed and approved on a case-by-case basis.